Shen Deyong

 Shen Deyong (沈德咏; born March 12, 1954) is a Chinese politician and judge who served as the chairperson of the Social and Legal Affairs Committee of the Chinese People's Political Consultative Conference (CPPCC).
-At the height of his political career, he served as executive vice-president of the Supreme People's Court, the highest level of court in China.
+At the height of his political career, he served as executive vice-president of the Supreme People's Court, the highest level of China's judiciary.
 Shen formally resigned from the government in June 2018, which was a shock to the news media.

 He began work in December 1977 and joined the Chinese Communist Party (CCP) in May 1972.
 Shen was a member of the 18th and 19th CCP Central Committee.
 He was a delegate to the 19th National Congress of the Chinese Communist Party.
 He was also a member of the 16th and 17th Central Commission for Discipline Inspection of the Chinese Communist Party.
 He is a member of the 13th Standing Committee of the CPPCC.